Posted by mark on Jan 20 2017 in Macro Photography, Focus Stacking

-Posted by mark on Jan 17 2017 in Exhibits
+Posted by mcc on Feb 14 2017 in Botanicals

 Three of the photographs I submitted to the Carnegie Center for the Arts 2016 Regional Juried Arts Competition have been accepted by the jurors and will be featured in this year's exhibit.